alecdavidson/CivGen/README.md

 ## To Do:
 * Update GUI to allow all CLI inputs
 * Package into standalone executable
+* Add ability to save generated Civilizations in the GUI
-* Add ability to update or import/export databases
+* Add ability to update or import/export databases from the GUI

 ### To Run:
 With Python3.7 installed, open CMD and run `python gui.py`